Hot cross buns

 Hot cross buns are a type of roll often baked with raisins and noted for having a cross shape on the top either imprinted with a knife or even consisting of icing.

-So closely associated with Good Friday are the food items, that in 1592 Queen Elizabeth I decided that they could only be eaten on Good Friday, Christmas and for burial ceremonies.
+So closely associated with Good Friday, in 1592 Queen Elizabeth I decided they could only be eaten on Good Friday, Christmas and after burial ceremonies.